qrzn/qrzn.github.io/_posts/recipes/2025-01-19-zucchinifritters.markdown

 ---
-layout: recipe
+layout: sage
-title: Cretan Zucchini Fritters Ἁρμονία
+title: "Cretan Zucchini Fritters Ἁρμονία"
 permalink: /recipes/cretan-zucchini-fritters
-category: recipescooking
-hidden: true
+categories:
+  - recipes
+  - cooking
 ---

 These Cretan Zucchini-Potato Fritters, known as "Armonia," are a hearty and flavorful dish that can easily serve as a full meal.
 Inspired by traditional Cretan cuisine, they combine zucchini, potatoes, carrots, and cheeses into a crispy, savory fritter that is both satisfying and delicious.
 The fritters are not only perfect on their own but also pair wonderfully with a side of apple sauce, adding a sweet contrast to the savory flavors.
 Simple to prepare yet bursting with Mediterranean goodness, these fritters are sure to become a favorite in your kitchen.

 **Preparation time:** 30 minutes